 The Graduate Records Examination (GRE) is a global-level entrance test that is considered as an admission requirement by many universities abroad for masters and Ph.D courses in any field of study.
 However, achieving a high GRE score is difficult without proper preparation.
 If you are preparing for the GRE exams, solving as many GRE previous year papers as possible could be an effective method to improve your chances of getting a high score on the test.

-In this article, we’ll talk about the types of GRE test, the exam pattern and GRE question papers, and the benefits of solving the previous GRE papers.
+In this article, we’ll talk about the types of GRE test, the sources from which you’ll get the GRE previous papers, the exam pattern, and the benefits of solving the previous GRE papers.

 Types of GRE Tests

 The GRE test is of two types — the General test and the Subject test.
 You can take the General Test if you are interested in pursuing a master’s or doctoral degree in any field (including business and law).
 You can take the GRE Subject test if you want to emphasize your knowledge in a specific area of studies such as Chemistry, Mathematics, Physics, and Psychology.

 Depending on the location from where you take the test, the GRE General Test can be paper-based or computer-based.
 The Subject Test, on the other hand, is only taken in paper format.
 Furthermore, both formats of the GRE General test have identical scoring scales and consist of verbal reasoning, analytical reasoning, quantitative reasoning, and analytical writing sections.